IBM/fhe-toolkit-linux/automation/Getting_Started.md

 ## Getting Started with FHE on Hyper Protect Virtual Servers

-The following is how to get a pre-built fhe-toolkit docker image into a Hyper Protect Server container.
+The following steps walk you through how to get a pre-built fhe-toolkit docker image into a Hyper Protect Server container.

-###Preparing my system to handle a HPVS connection
+### Preparing my system to handle a HPVS connection

+* You can use any Linux or Unix based (Mac will work) computer that the ibm cloud supports

 * Create an IBM Cloud account if you have never done so.
 To do this, go to [https://cloud.ibm.com/login](https://cloud.ibm.com/login) in your web browser.